Yaswanth-917/Java-FullStack-Notes/README.md

 ## About

-Prepared by [Your Name].
+Prepared by Yaswanth Sai Yarabati.
 Ideal for self-study, interview preparation, and quick reference.

 ---